IBM/mas-tas-appconnect-flows/README.md

 Max -> Tri | mxtririga | Your TRIRIGA Username | Your TRIRIGA Password | N/A | N/A | N/A
 Tri -> Max | trimaximo | N/A | N/A | Your Maximo apikey | header | apikey

-Once you have connected the account, head back to the HTTP Application on the Catalog page and rename the new account according to the Account Name column in the above table.
+Once the account is connected, head back to the HTTP Application on the Catalog page and rename the new account according to the Account Name column in the above table.

 </details>

 These pre-requisites are assuming that all three applications are behind the same firewall.
-If any of these three applications do not share the same firewall, you will need to establish a secure connection between the applications.
+If any of these three applications do not share the same firewall, a secure connection between the applications will need to be established.
 IBM does provide a product that accomplishes this- Secure Gateway.
 Learn more about getting started with Secure Gateway [here](https://cloud.ibm.com/docs/SecureGateway?topic=SecureGateway-getting-started-with-sg)

 ## Step 1 - Select an App Connect Flow for deployment

-Locate the .yaml file for the direction you would like to deploy (MX2TRI or TRI2MX) based on your system of record and download to your local machine.
-From the previous example, you would use the MX2TRI flow in the Person row.
+Locate the .yaml file for the deployment direction (MX2TRI or TRI2MX) based on the system of record and download to the local machine.
+From the previous example, use the MX2TRI flow in the Person row.

 Asset | Maximo | TRIRIGA
 ---|---|---